JensBender/loan-default-prediction/README-hf-hub.md

 ## Uses
 ### Direct Use
 The model is intended to be used as a tool to support credit risk assessment.
-It can be integrated into decision-making workflows to provide a quantitative measure of default risk for a loan applicant.
+It can be integrated into decision-making workflows to provide a quantitative measure of default risk for a loan applicants.

 ### Out-of-Scope Use
 This model is **not** intended for:
 - Fully automated lending decisions without human oversight.
 The model's predictions should not be the sole factor in any financial decision.
-- Evaluating applicants from demographics, geographies, or economic environments not represented in the training data.
+- Evaluating applicants from demographic, geographic, or socioeconomic groups not represented in the training data.
 - Use in a production environment without rigorous, ongoing validation and fairness audits.

 ---